 Apartment Maintenance Technician

-This training is designed as an introduction for new maintenance professionals or as a refresher for the veteran employee, to give these professionals the knowledge and tools necessary to work effectively in the multi-family and apartment housing industry.
+This training is designed as an introduction for new maintenance professionals or as a refresher for veteran employees, to give these professionals the knowledge and tools necessary to work effectively in the multi-family and apartment housing industry.

 Course material is structured to the Certificate for Apartment Maintenance Technicians exam (CAMT).
 The CAMT program is accredited by the American National Standards Institute (ANSI), and the course is designed by the National Apartment Association Education Institute (NAAEI).

-This 96-hour training is comprised of classroom, online, and hands-on lessons and assignments pertaining to maintenance and repair of the following:
+This 96-hour training is comprised of classroom, online, and hands-on lessons and assignments about the maintenance and repair of:

 • Interior and Exterior structures